EN/NL

 Stinky Mirrors

 Comprised of ritual ceramics with water, rotting wood trunks, lights, scents and sounds, the installation Stinky Mirrors is part of an ongoing exploration of ways of relating to our environment.
-In today’s world, Western cultural frameworks determine what is a “plague” and what is “desirable”, what is a wasteland and what is ideal farmland, what belongs and what does not.
-Stinky Mirrors places so-called undesired substances like stinky waters at the centre, creating a kind of mirror of the time.
+Placing so-called undesired substances at the centre it challenges colonial and capitalist frameworks that render the current anthropogenic demise as a universal human enterprise.

 Tickets & Times